inverselerp/inverselerp.github.io/_games/virtualdeath.md

 #Premise

-Virtual Death is my first fully-featured game after my transition to the Unreal Engine.
-It features [data assets], an inventory and inspection system, as well as puzzle solving.

 There was a lot of new challenges to overcome as my first game of this size.

-{% include gallery layout="single" caption="This is a half gallery layout example." %}

 you can play it [here]